Comparing USA Fishing vs UK Fishing: Styles, Species & Tactics

 I think this is a major key difference in the angler’s enthusiasm for fishing, and they want to explore more of it.

-In my experience, anglers in the USA tend to like a lot of forms of fishing, from fly to offshore and freshwater, whereas in the UK, the majority of anglers I know stick to one form, coarse, sea, or fly fishing.
+In my experience, those anglers in America tend to like multiple forms of fishing, from fly to offshore and freshwater, whereas the majority of British anglers I know stick to one form: coarse, sea, or fly fishing.

 The closest similarity in both countries is that spin fishing targets predatory species like pike.
-While in the UK, you have pike, perch, and zander, and in the USA, you have Northern pike, muskie, perch, and other similar species, but the tactics are the same.
+While in the UK, you have pike, perch, and zander, in the USA, you have Northern pike, muskie, perch, and other similar species, but the tactics used to catch them are identical.

 Anglers in both countries will use live bait, dead bait, lures, and spinners to tempt pike out of big rivers and lakes.